 Prepare your cold frames, shed, and greenhouse in preparation for fall if you haven't already.

-Autumn sowing and growing time for late autumn greens, radishes and other shoulder-season crops is right now.
+Autumn sowing and growing time for late autumn greens, radishes, and other shoulder-season crops are right now.

 Reviving the little botanic spark in your heart